Abdul Rahman Ya'kub: Minister in the federal cabinet

 Rahman was appointed by Malaysia federal government as senator in Dewan Negara after he lost during the three-tier 1963 Sarawak district council elections.
 He was later appointed as Assistant Federal Minister of National and Rural Development for Sarawak.
-The first Prime Minister of Malaysia, Tunku Abdul Rahman brought Abdul Rahman into politics while the second Prime Minister Tun Abdul Razak mentor him.
+The first Prime Minister of Malaysia, Tunku Abdul Rahman brought Abdul Rahman into politics while the second Prime Minister Abdul Razak Hussein mentor him.
 Tunku was satisfied with Abdul Rahman performance as an assistant federal minister.
 Rahman was subsequently promoted to the full minister of Lands and Mines in 1965.
 Rahman began recommending the federal government of establishing a national oil company which would later be known as Petronas in 1974.
 He also recommended that Tengku Razaleigh Hamzah be appointed as chairman of Petronas.

 Rahman became an education minister in 1969.
 He made a bold move by changing the medium of instruction for all the schools and higher learning institutions from English to the Malay language.
 He is also credited for the creation of Universiti Kebangsaan Malaysia (UKM) in 1970.
 He also did away with primary six common entrance examination, so that all the primary six students will be able to continue with their secondary education.
-Education minister was Rahman's last portfolio before he returned to Sarawak.
+Rahman Ya'kub resigned his education minister post before he returned to Sarawak to become the chief minister in 1970.
+On 7 July 1970, the University of Malaya Malay Language Association (Persatuan Bahasa Melayu Universiti Malaya or PBMUM) and UM Islamic Student Association (Persatuan Mahasiswa Islam UM or PMIUM) went to Tun Abdul Razak's residence to enquire regarding the resignation of Rahman Ya'kub.
+On 9 July 1970, around 2,000 students from PBMUM together with students from UKM organised a demonstration protesting against the resignation of Rahman Ya'kub.
+On 10 July, Rahman Ya'kub explained that the Malay language policy would not be changed even after he resigned.